Overview

 Shell Launch Line (Single)

-This will launch BRAHMS to execute the correct Execution File (see notes on tokens, below), and will not return until BRAHMS has finished executing.
+The simplest launch line will be called once, launching BRAHMS to execute the correct Execution File (see notes on tokens, below), and will not return until BRAHMS has finished executing.
 The launcher will then collect results, collate and return them.
-This is known as nested launch mode.
+This is known as synchronous launch mode.
+For example, the default Solo launch line is given below.
+Note that it does not end in ((REDIRECT)), since the stdout/stderr of this line will be captured as part of the launch process.

 Shell Launch Line (Multiple)